tanloong/neosca/README.md

 #### Select a Subset of Measures

-Use `--select` to only analyze measures that you are interested in.
+NeoSCA by default outputs values of all of the available measures.
+You can use `--select` to only analyze measures that you are interested in.
 To see a full list of available measures, use `nsca --list`.

 ```sh
 nsca --select VP T DC_C -- sample1.txt